jonnylangefeld/jonnylangefeld.com/_posts/2020-10-28-how-to-write-a-go-api-the-ultimate-guide.md

 <img src="/assets/posts/swagger-ui.png" width="100%" align="middle" style="margin: 15px" />

-It comes with all the models and even examples, that you can add via struct tags like the following:
+It comes with all the models and even examples that you can add via struct tags like the following:

 ```go
 // Article is one instance of an article